GREAT OCEAN ROAD

 Embark on a sea-bound adventure on dry land at Warrnambool’s Flagstaff Hill Maritime Village.

-Choose from not one, but three treetop adventure parks where you can zipline, climb, rollercoast or boardwalk your way through aerial challenges and tree canopy walks.
-Find adventures for all ages and all abilities at Otway Fly Treetop Adventures, Lorne’s Livewire Park and Trees Adventure Otway Park.
-Or do the triple-challenge of all three!
+Choose from not one, but two treetop adventure parks located along the Great Ocean Road, where you can zipline, climb, rollercoast or boardwalk your way through aerial challenges and tree canopy walks.
+Find adventures for all ages and all abilities at either the Otway Fly Treetop Adventures or Lorne’s Livewire Park.

 Twilight Bush & Nature Walk